elastic/elasticsearch-net/README.markdown

 **Bulk indexing**

 Instead of passing `T` just pass `IEnumerable<T>` for both Index or IndexAsync.
 A zero copy approach that writes directly on the post stream is planned in a later version.

+*Note*
+For asynchronous commands there's a special connection setting which automatically semaphores threaded communication to ES for you:

+	var elasticSettings = new ConnectionSettings("127.0.0.1.", 9200)
+							  .SetDefaultIndex("mpdreamz")
+							  .SetMaximumAsyncConnections(20);

+this ensures that at most there are 20 asynchronous connections to ES others are enqueued until a slot is available.

 Query DSL
 --------------